Want to know a secret?

 But there is one more piece to that advice.

 Don't be satisfied with sticking to one genre of writing.
 Don't be satisfied with one grade level of a book.
-If today you can read a sixth-grade book with relative ease, then next week read a seventh.
+If today you can read a sixth-grade (after mastering spelling for grade 6) book with relative ease, then next week read a book suitable for a seventh-grader. of course, you need to master spelling for grade 7 first.

 Don't stay in a comfort zone.
 By constantly increasing the difficulty of your writing, you are going to learn new words.
 You are going to expand your lexicon.